RobRendell/gTove/README.md

 * Don't re-focus the camera when starting to reposition a map.
 * Only change the camera's distance from the point it's looking at when resetting the camera.
 * Make fixed-size grid pushpins work with smaller screens.
+* Add hide/fog/show control to mini and template editors to control their default visibility when added to the tabletop.

 ## Plans/TODO